 The exterior landscaping services provide special benefits peculiar to all properties within the District in the manner described above.
 These assessments are apportioned relative to the derivative benefits received by particular properties from Board undertakings in the construction of the infrastructure.
 As explained earlier, this is because all properties, by their nature, require these buffer landscaping areas outside the District in order to develop the property within the District, such properties therefore benefit proportionally.
-While all properties benefit from these services, they are only assessed in accordance with the proportional benefit they receive.
-Therefore, the magnitude of the proportional benefit for each property for this particular assessment does not vary according to the particular characteristics of the parcel or acre.
+While all properties benefit from these services, they are only assessed in accordance with the property for this particular assessment does not vary according to the particular characteristics of the parcel or acre.